Enlarged mixed Shimura varieties, bi-algebraic system and some Ax type transcendental results: Introduction

 \subsection{Motivation: Vector extensions, from Grothendieck to Laumon}

-The study of $A^\natural$ goes back to Grothendieck ($\natural$-extensions) and he studied the Gau\ss-Manin connection on $\lie(\mathfrak{A}^\natural/B)$ for any abelian scheme $\mathfrak{A}/B$.
-Later on Buium \cite{BuiumDifferential-Al, BuiumGeometry-of-dif} studied arithmetic differential equations on $\mathfrak{A}^\natural$, making $\mathfrak{A}^\natural$ a differential algebraic group (algebraic $D$-group), although the idea was already used by Manin for his work on algebraic curves over function fields.
+The study of $A^\natural$ goes back to Grothendieck ($\natural$-extensions) and he studied the Gau\ss-Manin connection on $\lie(\mathfrak{A}^\natural/B)$ for any abelian scheme $\mathfrak{A}/B$ \cite{GrothendieckNaturalExtension} (see also \cite[Chapter~I, $\mathsection$3]{MazurMessing}).
+Later on Buium \cite{Buiumdifferential-Al, BuiumGeometry-of-dif} studied arithmetic differential equations on $\mathfrak{A}^\natural$, making $\mathfrak{A}^\natural$ a differential algebraic group (algebraic $D$-group), although the idea was already used by Manin for his work on algebraic curves over function fields.
 These are extra tools which do not exist for $\mathfrak{A}$, and thus it is often convenient or even necessary to work with $\mathfrak{A}^\natural$ in order to prove properties for $\mathfrak{A}$.
-Examples of this fact include, but are not limited to: Manin's proof of the geometric Mordell conjecture \cite{ManinAlgebraic-curve, ManinRational-points}, Buium's effective bound for the geometric Lang conjecture \cite{BuiumEffective-bound}, Bertrand-Pillay's relative Lindemann-Weierstr\ss~theorem of \cite{BertrandA-Lindemann-Wei}, Bertrand-Masser-Pillay-Zannier's proof of the relative Manin-Mumford conjecture for semi-abelian surfaces \cite{BertrandRelative-Manin-}, results on Galois groups and Manin maps of Bertrand-Pillay \cite{BertrandGalois-theory-f}, etc.
+Examples of this fact include, but are not limited to: Manin's proof of the geometric Mordell conjecture \cite{ManinAlgebraic-curve, ManinRational-points}, Buium's effective bound for the geometric Lang conjecture \cite{BuiumEffective-bound}, Bertrand-Pillay's relative Lindemann-Weierstra\ss~theorem of \cite{BertrandA-Lindemann-Wei}, Bertrand-Masser-Pillay-Zannier's proof of the relative Manin-Mumford conjecture for semi-abelian surfaces \cite{BertrandRelative-Manin-}, results on Galois groups and Manin maps of Bertrand-Pillay \cite{BertrandGalois-theory-f}, etc.

 A $1$-motive over $\C$, after Deligne, consists of a complex semi-abelian variety $G$ and a group homomorphism $\Z^n\rightarrow G$.
-However Deligne's $1$-motives do not allow vector extensions.
-To fix this, Laumon \cite{LaumonTransformation-} defined the \textit{Laumon $1$-motives} by replacing $\Z^n$ by a formal group $F$.
-The identity component $F^\circ$ of $F$ gives rise to vector extensions.
+However Deligne's $1$-motives do not allow vector extensions, although they appear implicitly in the de Rham realizations.
+To fix this, Laumon \cite{LaumonTransformation-} extended the notion of $1$-motives by replacing $\Z^n$ by a formal group $F$.
+Then the identity component $F^\circ$ of $F$ gives rise to vector extensions.
 We refer to \cite{Barbieri-VialeSharp-de-Rham-r} for more details on (realizations of) Laumon $1$-motives.